whermany/mirror-validation-protocol/README.md

 3. Step 3 – Meta-Reveal
    Aggregate across systems and runs, surfacing deeper insights about recursion and amplification.

-### Current Status
+### Current Status: Work in Progress

-**Important:** This protocol is currently in development.
-We have manually run these processes to prove the hypothesis of the protocol.
+**Important:** This repository and protocol is in early development.
+Features, structure, and documentation may change at any time.
+We have manually ran these processes to prove the hypothesis of the protocol.
 We are now developing automated means for other researchers and interested parties to run it themselves, with ease.

 ✅ Phase 1 - Step 1 - YAML + runs validated<br/>
 ⬜ Phase 1 - Step 2 - RSA prototype integrated<br/>